Here are answers to frequently asked questions about degrees. If you can´t find what you are looking for, please use the contact form on this page.

 If you have changed your Swedish civic registration number ("personnummer") because you have been given protected personal data ("fingerade personuppgifter") by the Swedish authorities or have changed your gender affiliation, you have the right to receive a new degree certificate.
 If so, you need to verify this change with a certificate from the Swedish Tax Agency.
 You are welcome to contact Infocenter if you need more information.

 Please note that if you received a degree certificate when you did not have a Swedish civic registration number ("personnummer") and the Swedish Tax Agency later provide you with this, you will not receive a new degree certificate.

 By verifying a copy, someone other than yourself will certify that it is a true copy of the original.
-The certification need not be made by a representative of an authority.
+The certification need not be made by a representative of an authority (for example the university).
 The verification shall be written directly on the copy and include signature, printed name and phone number.